pankajraut1/business_card_new/README.md

 ## 🧾 PDF Generation Notes (HTML → PDF)

 - Render the card as HTML in a WebView.
-- Use createPrintDocumentAdapter + PrintManager to generate a PDF (A4 landscape).
+- Use createPrintDocumentAdapter + PrintManager to generate a PDF.
 - Embed clickable links in HTML (tel:, mailto:, https://, geo:) so they are interactive in the PDF.

 ---